-HPHT, or high pressure high temperature, diamonds are 100% natural diamond that have been mined
+HPHT, or high pressure high temperature, diamonds can be natural diamond that have been mined

-from the earth with a special chemistry that allows for color change––not lab-created, synthetic or
+from the earth with a special chemistry that allows for color change.
+They can also be lab-created or

-diamond (similar to rubies and sapphires) to change a diamond's color.
+diamond (similar to rubies and sapphires) to enhance or change a diamond's color.